Courtney Whitmore: Stargirl

 Courtney joins the Justice Society of America.
 After being given Starman Jack Knight's cosmic staff, she changes her identity to Stargirl.
 Courtney appears in most issues of JSA and it is in these pages that her half-sister Patricia Dugan is born.

 Later, she confronts her predecessor's killer, Solomon Grundy.
 Driven further into madness by the Joker's chemical assault, Grundy attacks the JSA headquarters with the head of the Statue of Liberty.
 With the aid of Jakeem Thunder, Courtney fights Grundy in the streets and into the sewers below.
 The young heroes barely defeat Grundy and Johnny Thunderbolt repairs the Statue.
 Grundy later develops an obsession with Courtney.

 Courtney encounters Merry Pemberton, the sister of the original Star-Spangled Kid, during the "Sins of Youth" storyline.
 Merry's concerns about her brother's legacy and about young superheroes battling adults causes friction with Courtney.
 They resolve their differences during a battle against the forces of Klarion the Witch Boy.
 Courtney later saves Merry's life during an attack by Amazo.
 During this incident, Courtney is magically aged to an adult by Klarion.

 Later, she discovers her biological father Sam Kurtis working as a common thug for an incarnation of the Royal Flush Gang.
 They later confront each other during one of the Flush Gang's robberies.

 In Stars and S.T.R.I.P.E. and an issue of Impulse, Courtney hints at having a crush on Robin (Tim Drake), a concept that was not developed in subsequent issues.

-Courtney briefly dates fellow JSA member Captain Marvel, who, in his secret identity of Billy Batson, is the same age as she.
-To outsiders, however, Captain Marvel is by all appearances an adult, and the relationship between Marvel and Stargirl draws criticism from Jakeem Thunder and Jay Garrick.
-After Garrick confronts them, Marvel leaves the JSA and Courtney, instead of revealing his secret to the team.
+Courtney briefly dates fellow JSA member Captain Marvel, who, in his secret identity of Billy Batson, is the same age as she, although she was attracted to Billy in his older form in the first place, without knowing his secret identity, and even kissed him.
+To outsiders, however, Captain Marvel is by all appearances a fully grown up adult, and the relationship between Marvel and Stargirl draws criticism from Jakeem Thunder and Jay Garrick.
+After Garrick confronts them, Marvel decides to leave the JSA and Courtney, instead of revealing his secret to the team.
 Marvel later returns to the JSA and explains that the Wisdom of Solomon prevents him from revealing his secret identity.

 A glimpse into the future shows an adult "Starwoman" married to Albert Rothstein, the JSA member known as Atom Smasher.